 - Wash figs gently in a bowl of cold water; drain well.
 Remove stems and cut figs in half.

-- Combine all ingredients in a 4-quart slow cooker, except vanilla.
+- Combine all ingredients in a 4 to 6 quart Crockpot, except vanilla.
 Cover and cook on LOW for 8 hours or HIGH for 4 hours, stirring once or twice in the first 30 minutes.
 Let cool 30 minutes.
 Add vanilla, if using.

-- Using an immersion blender in the slower cooker crock, puree mixture until almost smooth.
-The fig mixture can also be poured in a large food processor, once cooled, and pulsed until almost smooth.
+- Using an immersion blender right in the slower cooker pot, puree the mixture until almost smooth.
+The fig mixture can also be cooled completely, then poured in a large food processor or large blender and pulsed until almost smooth.

 Notes